 Cannabidiol also referred to as CBD, has anti-cancer effects.
 Several cannabinoid-based (explaining that they are not naturally derived, but are man-made or synthetic) drugs and RSO oil cancer have been approved by the FDA.
 Nabilone (THC-similar, Cesamet) and Dronabinol (Syndros, delta-9-THC, and Marinol) are some examples.
 Naturally-Derived cannabidiol, Epidiolex was approved by the FDA on 25 June 2018 for two severe and rare forms of Epilepsy.
 It became the first naturally-derived cannabinoid to be approved in the US.
 Meanwhile, the Health Canada approved the first non-synthetic cannabis product of North America- Nabiximols (Sativex) which was primarily used to treat muscle spasticity in 2010 and neuropathic pain in 2005 from numerous sclerosis.
 The formulated extract of C. Sativa, Nabiximols possess a 1:1 ratio of THC and CBD and that of other non-cannabinoid and cannabinoid components.

 In animal models and cell cultures, cannabinoids derived from cannabis, especially the cannabidiol and THC show activity, which is not in the favor of cancers (meanwhile accelerates the count of others paradoxically).
-None of the researches or study can offer evidence in support of cannabis as a cure for cancer.
+None of the researches or study can offer evidence in support of cannabis oil for cancer.
 Several drugs prove themselves effective in animal models and cell cultures but they fail in proving themselves effective in definitive clinic trials.

 One among the two early phase clinic trails states that cannabinoids might help in treating a severe kind of brain cancer.
 However, some possible side effects might prevail.
 However, it would be harmful and irresponsible if one states that cannabis will help treat all kinds of cancer.